khongten001/tidykit-fp/docs/TidyKit.Collections.HashSet.md

 end;
 ```

 This manual provides a comprehensive overview of the `TidyKit.Collections.HashSet` unit.
 The performance and correctness of the hash set depend significantly on the quality and consistency of the user-provided hash (`THashFunc<T>`) and equality (`TEqualityFunc<T>`) functions.
+Fortunately, TidyKit provides ready-to-use implementations for common data types in the `TidyKit.Collections.HashFunction` and `TidyKit.Collections.EqualityFunction` units.